shmolyneaux/SquareJam/README.md

 ABOUT
 =====

-This is a game created by Stephen Molyneaux between December 22 and 28, 2012.
+This is an Android game created by Stephen Molyneaux between December 22 and 28, 2012.
 It is a clone of the iOS game Bloop by @rustym.
 It was made using libgdx and the Universal Tween Engine.